Our Verdict

 Seat

-The seat on the Kolcraft is not as cozy as competitors.
+The Kolcraft's seat is not as cozy as competitors'.
 The recline is not very deep, and the leg rest is not adjustable, nor does it extend to the footrest.
-The footrest is just a flexible strip that could easily break with regular use.
-It does offer a snack tray, but in our experience, this is not a good trade-off for a comfortable and nap-encouraging seat.
-Adjusting the recline is just a strap and plastic buckle.
+The footrest is a flexible strip that could easily break with regular use.
+It offers a snack tray, but in our experience, this is not a good trade-off for a comfortable nap-encouraging seat.
+Adjusting the recline is just a strap and a plastic buckle.
 It gets the job done, but it isn't user-friendly.

 Sunshade

-The sunshade on the Kolcraft is small and disappointing.
-It has a small window and overall covers almost nothing from the sun.
+The Kolcraft's sunshade is small and disappointing.
+It has a small window and covers almost nothing from the sun.

 If you plan to use the stroller indoors, it might be less of a concern, but outdoors, your little one will need a hat for sun protection.